Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Introduction

+As an indispensable component of modern society, online social networks (OSNs) have significantly changed social communication and information exchange in the daily life of humans.
+Currently, sharing images on OSNs is extremely fashionable with its popularity is only growing.
+Photo capturing and posting can be completed with a few simple clicks anywhere and anytime, allowing users to instantly express themselves and interact with others.
 However, the convenience of sharing photos also raises considerable threats to users' privacy.
 Even a seemingly non-private OSN image can reveal significantly sensitive personal information.
-For instance, an online information forensics challenge launched in $2019$ \cite{NIXINTEL} showed that by integrating multi-domain knowledge, including geography, geometry, photography and Internet data, a stranger can work out a user's sensitive information, such as the exact hotel room number and photographic time, from only one "ordinary" OSN photo of the user.
+For instance, an online information forensics challenge launched in $2019$ \cite{NIXINTEL} showed that, by integrating multi-domain knowledge, a stranger could work out the photographer's sensitive information, such as when and where the picture was taken, from only one "ordinary" OSN photo of the user.

-In contrast to the simplicity of sharing images online, the preservation and management regarding OSN image privacy are remarkably challenging.
-There are three major concerns, and the interplay of them makes the problem even harder:
+In contrast to the simplicity of sharing images online, the preservation and management of OSN image privacy is remarkably challenging.
+There are three root causes, and the interplay of them makes the problem even harder.

-1) \textbf{The intrinsic intractability of OSN image privacy.} Interacting image data with OSN will inflict new impact factors on individual privacy decision and management.
-The privacy sensitivity in OSN image sharing relies on not only static image contents but also contextual dynamics from multiple dimensions.
-Accordingly, heterogeneous variables can affect privacy management, including individuals' subjective decisions, the strength of social relationships, the nature of multi-party interaction in OSN, the spatio-temporal situation of an image, etc. \cite{Ahern:2007:OPP:1240624.1240683, Hoyle:PNP:2020}.These variables are potentially intertwined in a very intricate way, making it is impractical to address the problem from a single dimension, level or side merely \cite{Hoyle:PNP:2020}.
-As a result, the intractability of OSN image privacy dramatically increases the difficulties and costs of privacy management.
+\textbf{The intrinsic intractability of OSN image privacy.} The interaction of images with OSN introduces numerous new influence factors into the decision-making process of individual privacy.
+The privacy sensitivity of an online-shared image depends not only on the static image content but also on contextual dynamics from multiple dimensions, such as individuals' subjective decisions, the strength of social relationships, the nature of multi-party interactions in OSNs, and the spatial and temporal variations of an image \cite{Ahern:2007:OPP:1240624.1240683, Hoyle:PNP:2020}.
+These variables are intricately intertwined, making it impractical to address the problem merely from a single dimension, level, or side \cite{Hoyle:PNP:2020}.
+This intrinsic intractability of OSN image privacy significantly increases the difficulties with and cost of privacy management.